ThisIzAli2/novanix/README.md

-# 🌌 Nova OS
+# 🌌 Nox OS/kernel

-**Nova OS (Novanix)** is a simple operating system built from scratch, featuring a modular kernel with a command-line interface.
-Designed for learning, experimentation, and expansion, Nova is lightweight, fast, and a great starting point for systems developers and OS enthusiasts.
+**Nox OS (Noxnix)** is a simple operating system built from scratch, featuring a modular kernel with a command-line interface.
+Designed for learning, experimentation, and expansion, Nox is lightweight, fast, and a great starting point for systems developers and OS enthusiasts.

 ---

 ## ✨ Features

-- ✅ Custom command-line shell (NovaCLI)
+- ✅ Custom command-line shell (NoxCLI)
 - ✅ Lightweight monolithic kernel
 - ✅ Built-in memory management
 - ✅ Basic I/O driver system